futureofcoding/survey/README.md

 * No
 * I didn't know there was a podcast!

+Do you read/use the podcast transcripts?
+* Yes
+* No

 Would you be willing to support the community / podcast financially?
 The money would go to Ivan Reese, and would help cover his time spent and expenses incurred running the community and producing the podcast. [multi-select]
 * Yes, with a monthly donation (a la Patreon)
 * Yes, with a sponsorship